EMSL-MONet/CommSciMtg_Nov25/FTICR-MS/FTICR_Processing.md

   distinct()
 ```

-Now, we want to process the `mol` file and calculate a bunch of indices
+Now, we want to process the `mol` file and calculate various indices

 (a) indices

+- AImod (aromatic index), for the identification of aromatic and condensed aromatic structures.
+This calculated based on [Koch and Dittmar (2016)](https://doi.org/10.1002/rcm.7433)
+- NOSC (nominal oxidation state of carbon), which can give insight into potential thermodynamics.
+This is calculated based on [Riedel et al. 2012](https://doi.org/10.1021/es203901u)
+- GFE (Gibbs Free Energy of carbon oxidation), calculated from NOSC, as per [LaRowe & Van Cappellen 2011](https://doi.org/10.1016/j.gca.2011.01.020)
+- H/C, or the ratio of hydrogen to carbon in the molecule
+- O/C, or the ratio of oxygen to carbon in the molecule

 ```r